Egbert-Azure/trsextract/README.md

   ASCII `.bas` source (tokenised exactly as NEWDOS `SAVE` does), or any file verbatim (`/CMD`, `/TXT`, data, source — multi-lump files included).
 The result `LOAD`s and `RUN`s in NEWDOS.
+- **Catalogues a whole collection** with the companion scripts `generate-logs.sh` and `catalog-logs.py`: one command sweeps every image under a directory tree and renders a browsable Markdown index plus a JSON machine interface (see *Cataloguing a collection* below).

 Writes never modify the source image: they go to a **copy** (`<image>.out.dsk`).
 Listing and extraction are likewise read-only —